syncfusion-content/javascript-docs/js/RichTextEditor/Getting-Started.md

 {% endhighlight %}

-The following screenshot is the output of above steps:
+The following screenshot is the output of above steps.

 ![](Getting-Started_images/Getting-Started_img3.png)

 ### Removing the ToolbarItem

-You can remove the particular toolbar item using **remove ToolbarItem** method.
+You can remove the particular toolbar item by using the **remove ToolbarItem** method.

-Consider that the **“create table”** toolbar item is not necessary for the feedback scenario.
-To easily remove the **“create table”** toolbar item the following code example is used to remove the in-built toolbar items from **RTE** toolbar list.
+Consider, that the **“create table”** toolbar item is not necessary for the feedback scenario.
+To easily remove the **“create table”** toolbar item, use the following code example that removes the in-built toolbar items from **RTE** toolbar list.

 {% highlight js %}